asinghal/asinghal.github.io/_posts/2010-12-12-need-for-stub.md

 3. Most of the protocols are supported out of the box (we had to write a custom handler for Telnet though) so its kind of plug-and-play.

-4. It can be easily run on a seperate JVM and can be deployed anywhere in the system.
+4. It can be easily run on a separate JVM and can be deployed anywhere in the system.

 5. I can easily build delays in the responses so that performance testing can see real life type responses.